rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 # We're finally done 🔥

-Congratulation for all those who have read this blog-post till here, and best-of-luck for completing all this and building cool projects and getting an awesome internship.
+Congratulation to all those who have read this blog post till here, and best of luck for completing all this and building cool projects, and getting an awesome internship.

 Do let me know if you do see improvements, or want to ask for some advice or anything at all.
 [Twitter](https://twitter.com/RoseKamalLove1) is the best place to do this.
 Do give me a follow while you're at it 😅.

 What is next after this guide?
-I will be following up with a Part: 2 of this blog post which will have a detailed guide explaining back-end development.
-After which or before this, I will post about what is the optimal way to come up with new project ideas and actually finishing them till deployment (and avoiding **Tutorial Hell** 👿)
+I will be following up with Part: 2 of this blog post which will have a detailed guide explaining back-end development.
+After which or before this, I will post about what is the optimal way to come up with new project ideas and actually finish them till deployment (and avoiding **Tutorial Hell** 👿)

-I am also working on React, Next.js tutorials, and will also post about how you can actually apply for internships.
+I am also working on React, and Next.js tutorials, and will also post about how you can actually apply for internships.
 Stay tuned for that.

 Thank you all for staying this far 🙂.